w3f/research/docs/polkadot/networking/4-xcmp.rst

 Proposal: XCMP networking, initial iteration
 ============================================

+FIXME. expand; also describe transition to this, from sending-validators-only. describe its complexity costs regarding validator-collator connections.

+FIXME: validators (and the sending parachain) should store each message until it's been acked, but what if the receiving parachain never does this?
+Then presumably the sending parachain needs to store it, and expose an interface for the receiving parachain to retrieve it later, but we haven't specified this anywhere as part of XCMP yet.

 Introduce the idea of recipient validator group, even for parathreads.

 Sending collators send message bodies to their sending validator group, as part